What is Cresemba and how is it used?

 - Visually inspect the reconstituted solution for particulate matter and discoloration.
 Reconstituted CRESEMBA should be clear and free of visible particulate.

-- The reconstituted solution may be stored below 25°C for maximum 1 hour prior to preparation of the patient infusion solution.
+- The reconstituted solution may be stored below 25°C for a maximum of 1 hour prior to preparation of the patient intravenous infusion solution [see DOSAGE AND ADMINISTRATION].

-Dilution And Preparation Instructions For The Injection Formulation
+Dilution And Preparation Instructions For The Intravenous Administration Of The Injection Formulation

 - Remove 5 mL of the reconstituted solution from the vial and add it to an infusion bag containing 250 mL (approximately 1.5 mg isavuconazonium sulfate per mL) of compatible diluent.
 The diluted solution may show visible translucent to white particulates of isavuconazole (which will be removed by in-line filtration).